sandstranger/com.mobilerpgpack.phone/README.md

 PsyDoom requires vulkan 1.0 render suppport.

-If your device is not support vulkan render, then use legacy opengl es render
+If your device does not support vulkan render, then use legacy opengl es render

 ## Keyboard and Mouse Support
 This Android ports support keyboard and mouse